 A task force was convened in the spring of 2019 to look at some of our current programs and partnerships, poll campus stakeholders, and make some proposals for the administration to consider.
 While NC State faculty, staff, and student hail from – and engage in – all regions of the world, this first task force will focus on East Asia and the ASEAN region.

 The purpose of the task force is to formulate and articulate a strategy – either comprehensive and university-wide or more particular with several discreet proposals – that will serve the entire university community by better focusing our attention and limited resources to achieve greater impact with more sustainable results.

-The task force members will be spending the months of March and April in meetings with various key stakeholders on campus for personal interviews and information sharing.
-We have also generated a brief online survey with the assistance of the Office of Institutional Research.
+The task force members spent the months of March and April in meetings with various key stakeholders on campus for personal interviews and information sharing.

 For more information or to contact a member of the task force, please send us an e-mail.

 - Jessica Liao, College of Humanities and Social Sciences